What can I expect at a Church service?

 How do I get there?

-As a downtown church, we have excellent public transport links, but no parking!
+As a downtown church, we have excellent public transport links, but no dedicated parking!
 There are parkades nearby, should you wish to travel by car.
 We encourage people to walk or take public transit, if possible.

 Is there a dress code?